google/flatbuffers/docs/source/Schemas.md

 -   You may change field names and table names, if you're ok with your code breaking until you've renamed them there too.

+See "Schema evolution examples" below for more on this topic.

 ### Structs